 - Care deeply about our clients and do everything possible to make their experience as stress-free and straightforward as possible

-Proving Liability for Your Accident
+Proving Liability For Your Alexandria, LA Car Accident

+To proceed with an injury claim, your attorney must establish who was at fault for the accident.
 The basis of most personal injury claims that arise from car accidents is the legal theory of negligence.
 Negligent drivers typically fail to act as a reasonably safe driver would under similar circumstances.

 One strong indicator of negligence is the failure to abide by traffic laws.
 For instance, if drivers fail to stop at a stop sign or traffic light, this might be strong evidence of negligence in a personal injury case.